redwoodjs/redwoodjs-com-archive/TUTORIAL.md

 ![Netlify Identity Widget modal](https://user-images.githubusercontent.com/300/82387730-aa7ef500-99ec-11ea-9a40-b52b383f99f0.png)

-Now we need to let the widget know the URL of our site.
+We need to let the widget know the URL of our site so it knows where to go to get user data and confirm they're able to log in.
 Back over to Netlify, you can get that from the Identity tab:

 ![Netlify site URL](https://user-images.githubusercontent.com/300/82387937-28430080-99ed-11ea-91b7-a4e10f14aa83.png)